 Spay/Neuter Issues.
 It is the practice at all shelters and rescue organizations to spay and neuter pets prior to adoption, regardless of age, even small puppies.
-Yet scientific studies are increasingly demonstrating that it can be medically and temperamentally harmful to spay/neuter dogs prior to puberty or even later.
+Yet scientific studies are increasingly demonstrating that it can be medically and temperamentally harmful to spay/neuter dogs prior to puberty and even later.
 These adverse health results include a number of orthopedic problems because of the delayed closure of growth plates, several types of cancers, incontinence, hypothyroidism, pancreatitis and a higher rate of adverse reactions to vaccines.
 The results for temperament issues are worse.
 In particular, neutered males are more aggressive, not less, than unneutered ones, and the younger the dog is neutered, the more pronounced the effect.
 Studies have shown several problems with a significantly higher incidence in spayed/neutered dogs including noise sensitivity, fearful behavior in females, aggression in males, and generally increased reactivity.
 The bottom line is that for optimal health of your canine pet, it should not be spayed or neutered until the onset of puberty, and two years is even better.
 This will not be an option with dogs from shelters or rescue organizations.
 As a pet owner, you should have the option to maximize your pet's chances for long term good health.

 Age and Your Dog.
 No, not the dog's age, your age!
 It is wonderful to finally be retired and have plenty of time to be with your new pet!
 It is a great time to get a dog.
-But also be aware that Standard Poodles often live to be 13-15 years of age.
+But also be aware that Standard Poodles often live to be 13-15 years of age, Minis and Toys often to 17.
 If you are in your seventies and wanting a new dog, you need to think about how old you are going to be when the dog is aged, and needing help getting into the car and so forth.
 If you are seventy, that could take you into your mid-eighties, when you may or may not be able to continue to care for a dog.
 When you are seventy, you feel great and think it's no problem.
 But at this age, things can change fast.

 As rescue coordinator for the Columbia Poodle Club, the most heartbreaking and frequent call I get is from a relative who has just buried a parent, aunt or uncle, or has had to put them in hospice care, and now needs to find a home for the dog left behind.
 At this point, the dog is also aged, maybe with one or two health issues of its own, often never having lived anywhere else.
 There is no good answer for these dogs.
 I have tried in vain to find homes for them, as have the shelters they often are taken to.
 People just do not often adopt aged dogs that will have short lives filled with veterinary bills.
 If you are in your eighties, in good health, and would like a new pet, please consider the aged dogs in this tragic situation.

-Please, if you are considering adopting a young dog and you are over 70, do not do so without first having a plan!!
+Please, if you are considering adopting a young dog and you are a senior, do not do so without first having a plan!!
 A plan for who is going to take your dog if you become ill and/or die before you assume you will.
 You need to get a commitment from a relative or very close friend you can really trust, who is younger than you are, that they will (willingly and lovingly) take the dog.
 Then, you need to make an effort during the dog's lifetime to have it become acquainted with your chosen successor, and make sure the commitment continues.
 A bequest in your will to this person to defray costs, on the condition they accept your dog, is also appropriate.